ernest-bruce/ernest/entities/Apple/behaviors.md

 · if there is a way to do what i want to do, it is not even indexed in the apps search facilities
 – after i turned·off Content & Privacy Restrictions on my phones Screen Time settings, i got this beauty on my Mac:
 ![](_images/mac-after_turning·off_content_and_privacy_restrictions.png)
-· what they fuck is that?
+· what the fuck is that?
 · that messaging is totally incongruent with what i did
 · this is why people ignore dialog boxes; they are totally stupid
 · a “smart” ecosystem would understand the meaning and intent of my interactions and not waste my motherfucking time with shit like this